January 3–4, 2022 nor'easter: Southeastern United States

+North-central, northeast and northwest portions of Georgia were placed under winter storm warnings by the National Weather Service on 1 January.
+Mccaysville registered an unofficial snow accumulation of 4.5 in, followed by Blue Ridge at 4.0 in.
+Some of the areas of the state also saw power outages.
+Winter alerts were also placed over some areas of the state.
+Over 59,000 household customers lost electricity across Charlotte, with 159,000 overall over the Carolinas.
+Some establishments were completely wrecked by the strong winds the storm brought, and trees were reported to have been downed.
+This further rose to 211,000 by 3 January and lessened to 2,500 as rescue teams started working to restore electricity.
+Flooding also occurred in Durham, North Carolina due to 3 in of rain.
+Rainfall totals reached up to 4 in in Raleigh, and two tornadoes touched down throughout the state.

 Mid-Atlantic States

 In Ellendale, Delaware, 14.5 in of snow fell on 3 January.
 This led to a chicken house collapse on 4 January which trapped and injured a 12-year-old girl.
 Due to hazardous conditions, speed limits on parts of the Garden State Parkway and New Jersey Turnpike were reduced to 45 mph, while the speed limit was reduced to 35 mph on the Delaware Memorial Bridge.
 Parts of U.S. Route 40 in Egg Harbor Township, New Jersey shut down due to flooding.
 Additionally, the Atlantic City International Airport was closed for 7 hours.
 At the airport, 13.0 in of snow was recorded just 24 hours after the temperature was 62 F. Unusually, the nor'easter struck with very little warning and produced little to no snow north of Philadelphia and Toms River, New Jersey.
 The city of Philadelphia itself received only 1 in of snow, much less than locations further south.
 The result of the cutoff also resulted in South Jersey being the snowiest region of New Jersey for the 2021-22 winter, which was only the third time in history that occurrence happened.